Prosecutors Expand Manafort Charges, Add New Russian Defendant In His Case

 New allegations

 Manafort and Kilimnik worked together on behalf of the former government of Ukraine, prosecutors say.
-One project was to assemble a team of European political leaders who could advocate for Ukraine's then-President Viktor Yanukovych, apparently doing doing so on their own.
+One project was to assemble a team of European political leaders who could advocate for Ukraine's then-President Viktor Yanukovych — apparently spontaneously or own their own.

-In reality, according to court documents, the group was doing so at Manafort's direction and in the pay of the Ukrainian government.
+In reality, according to court documents, the group was working at Manafort's direction and in the pay of the Ukrainian government.
 The group's lobbying work included advocacy on behalf of Yanukovych in Washington D.C. with members of Congress and officials in the executive branch.

 Prosecutors complained to a federal judge earlier this week that Manafort — and, apparently, Kilimnik — had been contacting people who knew about that work to ask them to tell jurors that the Ukraine lobbying work had only taken place inside Europe.

+One of the charges Manafort is facing is failing to properly register as an agent of a foreign power.

-The supplemental indictment revealed on Friday makes clear that the Justice Department considered the matter serious enough to file formal charges, and add a new defendant.
+The supplemental indictment revealed on Friday makes clear that the Justice Department considered the alleged tampering serious enough to file formal charges, and add a new defendant.

-Judge Amy Berman Jackson had scheduled a hearing for June 15 at which she ordered Manafort, prosecutors and witnesses to appear to deal with the alleged witness-tampering.
+Judge Amy Berman Jackson has scheduled a hearing for June 15 at which she ordered Manafort, prosecutors and witnesses to appear to deal with the alleged witness-tampering.
 The government wants Berman Jackson to rescind Manafort's bail and put him in jail ahead of his trial.